phylovi/bito/README.md

 Then, install **the `hmc-clock` branch** of [BEAGLE](https://github.com/beagle-dev/beagle-lib).
 This will require a from-source installation, as in their docs, but you have to do a full `git clone` (no `--depth=1`).
+We don't use Java, so you can use the `--without-jdk` flag in the configure script.
 You can see a full installation procedure by taking a look at the [conda-beagle Dockerfile](https://github.com/matsengrp/conda-beagle/blob/master/Dockerfile).

 To install additional dependencies, use the associated conda environment file: